Forge (character): Ultimate Marvel

-In the Ultimate Marvel continuity, Forge has been dramatically re-imagined.
-He became a member of the Brotherhood of Mutants and follows Magneto with the promise of getting to strike back at humans.
+The Ultimate Marvel version of Forge became a member of the Brotherhood of Mutants and follows Magneto with the promise of getting to strike back at humans.
 This version of Forge is also now of Asian Indian descent, a play upon the mainstream version of the character's American Indian heritage.

 Magneto ordered Forge to invent a machine that would enhance his abilities to a point where Magneto would be able to kill every human on Earth.
-Forge, slightly naive, agreed to build it, the promise of Magneto's offer of ownership of Canada and a hate-free world blinding him.
-It was only at the final stages of his machine that he realized what he was truly doing -— about to slaughter millions of people.
-He attempts to confront Magneto about this, telling him that he was under the impression that Magneto would only frighten the humans.
-Magneto replies that at the start of a new nation, one must make sacrifices and coldly asks Forge if he is hesitating.
-Forge hastily assures him no; he is later seen depressed and angry.
+It was only at the final stages of his machine that he realized what he was truly doing, and attempted to confront Magneto.
+Magneto asks Forge if he is hesitating, and Forge hastily assures him no; he is later seen depressed and angry.

 In the 'Magnetic North' storyline it is revealed that he was freed from prison by Mystique.
 As a pair, they frame Lorna Dane with one of Forge's devices.
 It causes her powers to malfunction, killing dozens of innocent people.
 Later, Forge does nothing as Mystique snaps the neck of a female police officer and assumes her form.
 As part of a carefully thought out plan, Forge and Mystique later personally attack the Triskelion; the headquarters for the Ultimates and a supervillain prison.
 They kill dozens of S.H.I.E.L.D. soldiers during the attack and even more die cleaning up the prison break which results.

-He is then taken into custody, but escapes Triskelion using a phasing device, also helping Wolverine break out as well.
-Although, according to Nick Fury, he orchestrated the escape for Wolverine (Ultimate Marvel character) to lead him to the Hulk's location.
-He is later tortured and killed in the Savage Land.
+He is then taken into custody, but escapes the Triskelion using a phasing device, also helping Wolverine break out as well.
+Although, according to Nick Fury in Ultimate Wolverine vs. Hulk, he orchestrated the escape for Wolverine to lead him to the Hulk's location.
+He is later tortured and killed in the Savage Land by the Brotherhood.